 What advice would you give to women who recently returned from a MOMentum Trip and want to start connecting with Israel?

 A meaningful immersive experience can be difficult to translate into daily life.
 In addition, as mothers, wives, and professionals, we’re often so busy that taking the first step in can feel scary or overwhelming.
 We need to remember that life is a journey and every step leads us closer.
 Your first step can be small, and should include doing something that feels comfortable for you, like attending an Israel event in your community, or meeting some of your local Momentum sisters for coffee and reminiscing about your experiences.
 The second thing I would recommend is that in taking the first step, be sure to do it with people you like.
-We growth through our relationships and when you tap into your passion for Israel alongside friends, the sky is the limit.
+We grow through our relationships and when you tap into your passion for Israel alongside friends, the sky is the limit.

 What are some local Israel organizations that may interest Momentum sisters?